-Land use designations for Canyon are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
+Land use designations for Canyon are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
 The community is planned for continued residential and agricultural use at existing densities, surrounded by protected watersheds and regional parkland.